arsenplus/serendipity/README.md

 ## Examples

-Please proceed to examples.ipynb if you wish to take a closer look at how things are working under the hood and/or use Jupyter as a platform for using the tool.
+Please proceed to examples.ipynb if you wish to take a closer look at how things work under the hood and/or use Jupyter as a platform for using the tool.

 ## Algorithm